gopeztheeugene/ad-triage/README.md

 # ad-triage-script
 Domain trusts are links from one domain to another (which may or may not be on another forest).
 These trusts can be abused and attacked to 'leak' into another domain/forest by authenticating a securable AD principal, such as a compromised user, via the trusts.
 Security implications may include persistence and cross-organization compromises.

 If you're responding to a security incident as an analyst for an MSP/MSSP that serves numerous organizations, this script can help triage the domain you're working on since some admins may not be aware of the trusts established in their AD.
-It's one thing to respond to small businesses operating on a single directory, it's a whole different ball game to respond to enterprise businesses with several subdomains and forests.
+It's one thing to respond to small businesses operating on a single directory; it's a whole different ball game to respond to enterprise businesses with several subdomains and forests.

 **Features include the following:**<br />
 _*Triages the current working domain and the forest it is joined to.<br />